Death of Frederick John White: Impact

 The outcome of the inquest led to arguments in the medical press over the cause of death.
 An unsigned article in the London Medical Gazette disputed the jury's findings and claimed that White had died because he was an alcoholic, though the author also thought that fifty lashes would have been a sufficient punishment.
 George Ballingall, Professor of military surgery at the University of Edinburgh, wrote in the Monthly Journal of Medical Science disputing Wakley and Wilson's impartiality and the quality of the evidence provided by Wilson.
 Wilson wrote a series of papers in the Lancet in which he claimed that much of the medical profession did not appreciate that the skin was an important organ capable of affecting the rest of the body.

 The case led to the foundation of the Flogging Abolition Society, chaired by Wakley, who first met in 1846.
-A ballad named The Flogging Excitement at Hounslow, that argued the cause for abolition, was popular around the time of the inquest.
+A ballad entitled "The Flogging Excitement at Hounslow", that argued the cause for abolition, was popular around the time of the inquest.
 Its last lines were: